DougPfeffer-alt/reading-notes/class-07.md

   - 3 groups of built-in objects:

-    - Browser Object Model (creates a odel of the browser tab or window).
-WIndow Object Properties on p.124.
+    - Browser Object Model (creates a model of the browser tab or window).
+Window Object Properties on p.124.
-    - Document Object Model (the DOM ctreates a model of the current page).Properties of the DOM on p.126
+    - Document Object Model (the DOM creates a model of the current page).Properties of the DOM on p.126
-    - Global JavaScript Objects (a group of individual objects that rerlate to different parts of the JavaScript language).
+    - Global JavaScript Objects (a group of individual objects that relate to different parts of the JavaScript language).
 Global object properties on p.
 128

   - Data types revisited:
     - Simple Types: